Countly/countly-sdk-documentation/unity/next.md

 <h2>Setting predefined values</h2>
 <p>
   The Countly Unity SDK allows you to upload specific data related to a user to the Countly server.
-The SDK allows you to set the following predefined data for a particular user:
+You may set the following predefined data for a particular
+  user:
 </p>
 <ol>
   <li>Name: Full name of the user.</li>